Jean-BaptisteAC/Auto-Encoder/README.md

 *The written sizes are corresponding to the output format of data after each layer.
 The sizes underneath Convolution and Transpose Convolution Layers are the kernel sizes*

 The encoder is mapped on the left side while the decoder is on the right side of the image.
 In between, the intermediate Z-vector is of size 2.
-We decided for this project that a dimension of 2 will be enough to capture all the subtilties of the dataset: we indeed selected the Fashion-MNIST data set for its simple features.
+We decided for this project that a dimension of 2 will be enough to capture all the features of the dataset: we indeed selected the Fashion-MNIST data set for its simple features.

 ```
 # Dimension of the encoder Output